Asymptotic base loci via Okounkov bodies

 \section{Augmented base loci via Okounkov bodies}

 In this section, we prove Theorem \ref{main2} and Corollary \ref{maincor2}.
-More precisely, we extract the augmented base locus $\bp(D)$ of a pseudoeffective divisor $D$ from its associated limiting Okounkov bodies.
+More precisely, we extract the augmented base locus $\bp(D)$ of a big divisor $D$ from its associated Okounkov bodies.
 Throughout this section, $X$ is a smooth projective variety of dimension $n$.

-Although Corollary \ref{maincor2} can be proved as a consequence of Theorem \ref{main2}, we first show Corollary \ref{maincor2} as Proposition \ref{prop-ampleness} in order to clarify the ideas and to make the proofs more transparent.
-For this purpose, we need the following easy lemma.